 Read our Q&A, which includes more granular details on the GDPR and advice for EU advertisers.
 You can also find our Data Processing Agreement (DPA) by going to this page.

 Protecting and defending user privacy is at the heart of our work.
 From protecting user anonymity, to offering meaningful privacy and security controls, and our overall commitment to transparency, these are foundational principles and built into the core DNA of our company.
 We also partner with civil society, we stand up to governments and we continue to evolve our efforts around documenting our work.

-While our teams have been working on this behind the scenes, as the implementation date for the GDPR approaches, we will be making updates across our core product, policy, and operations.
-Our goal, as ever, is to meet our commitments to our users and to provide an industry-leading level of transparency and user control.
+While our teams had been working on this behind the scenes, we made updates across our core product, policy, and operations.
+Our goal, as ever, has been to meet our commitments to our users and to provide an industry-leading level of transparency and user control.

 Core Focus Areas:

 For EU users, our product will be updated to meet the requirements of the GDPR.
 We will create a bespoke experience that offers increased transparency around what we do with your data and how it is stored by Twitter.

 In line with our ongoing commitment to transparency, we want this process to be clear for our users.
 To that end, we will keep you updated including through in-product prompts, updated blog content, and ensuring our public-facing materials are digestible and fit-for-purpose.